 Online survey respondents were asked to approximate their home location by clicking on a map.
 Paper survey respondents were asked to provide their address or at least their zip code.
 The online map and address level responses are the only response able to be analyzed geographically and used in CRI’s mapping tools.

 In 2016, the VoiceGR survey was conducted both through paper and online administration.
 Paper surveys were collected at community events and in conjunction with community organizations.
 Data collection started June 6, 2016 and concluded December 12, 2016.
-Results for 2016 have been released.
+Results for 2016 were released in the spring of 2017.